Fraud - lessen the risk for you and your business

 • Understand your responsibilities and liabilities.
 The account agreement with your financial institution will detail what reasonable security measures are required in your business.
 Talk to your banker if you have any questions about your responsibilities.

-Schedule a FREE on-site fraud assessment for you and your business with First National Security Officer Don Krohn.
+Schedule a complimentary on-site fraud assessment for you and your business with First National Security Officer Don Krohn.
 Contact Krohn at DKrohn@FNBAlaska.com or 907-777-3471.